Why Prefab Toilet Buildings Outperform Concrete/Masonry Construction

 1. Superior Hygiene and Cleaning

-One of the biggest complaints regarding older concrete blocks is the smell.
-Porous blockwork and grout lines absorb urine and cleaning chemicals over time, creating permanent odours.
-Modus buildings utilise continuous materials and raised wall gaps that allow for effective pressure washing and airflow.
-This simple design choice helps councils significantly reduce maintenance costs while keeping facilities fresh.
+One of the biggest complaints about older concrete blocks is the smell.
+Porous blockwork and grout lines absorb urine and cleaning chemicals over time, generating permanent odours.
+Modus buildings use continuous materials and have raised internal walls for more effective pressure washing and better airflow.
+This simple design choice helps councils significantly reduce maintenance costs while keeping facilities odour-free.

 2. True Anti-Vandal Design

-A common misconception is that heavy masonry is the only way to stop vandals.
-In reality, large flat concrete surfaces are a canvas for graffiti, which is difficult to remove without ghosting.
+It is a common misconception that heavy masonry is the only way to stop vandals.
+In reality, large flat concrete surfaces are an excellent canvas for graffiti, which is difficult to remove without ghosting.
 Modus uses corrugated MiniOrb internal linings which are difficult to tag and easy to repaint or replace.
-As an anti vandal toilet manufacturer, we design our structural framing and fixtures to offer superior vandal resistance, ensuring the asset remains operational even in tough areas.
+As an anti-vandal toilet manufacturer, we design our structural framing and fixtures for superior vandal resistance, so toilet facilities can stay open and functioning even in areas with an unsavoury reputation.

 3. Faster Project Delivery

-By shifting construction off-site, we remove the variables of weather and trade availability.
-A Modus ablution building arrives as a prefabricated panel system, ready for rapid installation.
-This minimises disruption to the community and reduces the safety risks associated with long-term construction sites in active public parks.
+By shifting construction off-site, we remove weather and the availability of tradespeople as a project management problem.
+A Modus toilet building arrives as a prefabricated panel system, ready for immediate and rapid installation.
+This minimises community disruption and reduces the safety risks associated with long-term construction sites in active public parks.

 The 20-Year Cost Advantage